-- (a) A rear setback is required from the lot line opposite the lot line having the front setback. - (b) The rear setback is measured from a line parallel to and measured perpendicularly from the rear lot line at the depth prescribed for each zone. - (c) Not all lot shapes require rear setbacks, e.g., triangle lots (see 14.28.060(3)).
+- (a) A rear setback is required from the lot line opposite the lot line having the front setback. - (a)(b) The rear setback is measured from the rear lot line to a line parallel to and measured perpendicularly from the rear lot line at the depth prescribed for each zone. - (b)(c) Not all lot shapes require rear setbacks, e.g., triangle lots (see 14.28.060(3)). - (c)-In the case of an irregularly shaped lot, a line within the lot the length of the minimum lot width in the zone, parallel to and most distant from the front lot line, is considered the rear lot line for purposes of determining required setbacks and for interpretation of other provisions of this code (see Figure 14.28.060-6).

-14.28.060 Typical lot configurations
+14.28.060 Setbacks on 14.28.060 Typical lot configurations

-- 1 This entire section is new material, intended to illustrate the most common lot shapes and configurations that applicants encounter. - Existing code contains front, side, and rear setbacks.
+- This entire section is new material, intended to illustrate the most common lot shapes and configurations that applicants encounter. - Existing code contains front, side, and rear setbacks.
 The front setback was measured from the street, but for a lot that was not adjacent to a street, the front setback was measured from the boundary line that contained a dedicated access. - Under this revision, setbacks are labeled "street" instead of "front," to convey the rationale for the larger setback-the frontage of the lot on the street.
 In the case of a lot with frontage on multiple streets, the same setback applies to both streets.
-In the case of a flag lot that does not abut a street, no front setback is required.
+In the case of a flag lot that does not abut a street, no streetfront setback (nor "front" setback) is required.